pasqal-io/Pasqal_Hackathon_Feb25_Team_07/README.md

 This will output a dataset into `data/`.

-To run the QNN, a notebook has been created to guide the viewer through the process.
+To run the QNN on this data, a notebook has been created to guide the viewer through the process.